quchen/articles/monad_fail.md

 Now, it's time to tackle the other major issue with `Monad`: `fail` being a part of it.

-You can contact me as usual via IRC/Freenode as "quchen", or by email to dluposchainsky at googles email service.
+You can contact me as usual via IRC/Freenode as *quchen*, or by email to *dluposchainsky at the email service of Google*.